 What is the Marriott 15 elite night benefit?

 One of the great benefits of several co-branded Marriott cards is that they offer 15 elite nights towards status annually just for having the card.
-The catch is that you can only earn this benefit once per year, so if you have two co-branded credit cards you’re still capped at earning 15 elite nights, and wouldn’t earn 30 elite nights.
+The catch is that you can only earn this benefit once per year, so if you have two co-branded credit cards you’re still capped at earning 15 elite nights, and wouldn’t earn 30 elite nights (update: it appears this policy has now changed).

 This makes Platinum status quite attainable, as it puts you just 35 nights from Platinum (which requires 50 elite nights per year).
 That’s some pretty easy status to earn given how big Marriott’s footprint is.